Kawonz/flashcard-Java/README.md

  * Generate a flashcard by typing in text for the front and back of the flashcard.
  * Load the flashcard(s) created previously for review.
  * Review the flashcard(s) by moving to the next card or by flipping.

-# <a name="in-progress"></a> Features to come
-* Generate a play window for a game-like review session.
-* Preview previous created flashcard decks.
-* Graphical user interface upgrade.

 # <a name="tools"></a> Tools
 * Java